 South Korea also implements arms embargoes, export controls and immigration controls.

-As described above, the Financial Services Commission can designate any individual, corporation or organisation deemed to be related to the financing of terrorism.
-As such, ad hoc notices or lists can be issued.
+As discussed above, the Financial Services Commission can designate any individual, corporation or organization deemed to be related to the financing of terrorism.
+As such, an ad hoc notice or list can be issued.

-Yes.
-The Financial Services Commission can authorise financial transactions related to persons which it has designated.
-It can also delegate its authority to grant a permit to the Governor of the Bank of Korea.
-Further, the Ministry of Trade, Industry and Energy, the Council for Nuclear Safety or the Defense Acquisition Program Administration may authorise exceptions to exports or imports which seem to be related to sanctions, under the condition that it is proven that they are unrelated to sanctions and used only for peaceful purposes.
+Yes, the Financial Services Commission can authorise financial transactions related to people which it has designated.
+It can also delegate its authority to the Governor of the Bank of Korea to grant a permit.
+Further, the Ministry of Trade, Industry and Energy, the Council for Nuclear Safety or the Defence Acquisition Program Administration may authorise exceptions to exports or imports which seem to be related to sanctions, under the condition that it is proven that they are unrelated to sanctions and used only for peaceful purposes.

 Financial Services Commission is the central government body responsible for financial policy and supervision.